6020 N Gary Ln

 Primrose Park is a 1.5-acre park located off Gary Lane in Northwest Boise.
 The park will feature walking paths, a playground, shelter and pollinator garden.

-Due to unforeseen supply chain issues, labor shortages and current equipment delivery lead-times, construction of Primrose Park is not expected to start until spring 2023.
-We apologize for this delay and appreciate your patience as our team works to get all of the necessary pieces in place for this project to move forward.
+Construction of Primrose Park is expected to start summer of 2023.
+We appreciate your patience as our team works to get all of the necessary pieces in place for this project to move forward.

 The department will continue to post periodic updates as new information becomes available regarding the park’s construction timeline.